brooklynrail/brooklynrail-platform/content/people/gordon-knox.md

 name: Gordon Knox
 first_name: Gordon
 last_name: Knox
-short_bio: Gordon Knox is an educator, cultural innovator, and institution builder.
-Knox's work relocates the critical, disciplined investigation and knowledge production of art and art-making back to the core of social interpretation and cultural transformation.
-His primary means of accomplishing this is by conceptualizing and building effective cultural institutions that support artists as agents of social change suspended in a global network of public intellectuals, educators, and creative practitioners of all sorts.
-Knox has served as president of the San Francisco Art Institute, Director of the Arizona State University Art Museum, and as a core collaborator at the Stanford Humanities Lab.
+short_bio: "**Gordon Knox** is a cultural innovator, institution builder, educator and arts-program designer.
+He has envisioned and established groups, residencies and institutions that support exploratory artists from across cultures and disciplines.
+Starting with the simple truth that humans are social beings, and that culture is the result of their interaction, he builds organizations grounded on interdependence and recognition.
+Gordon Knox was president of the San Francisco Art Institute, director of the Arizona State University Art Museum, core collaborator at the Stanford Humanities Lab, Civitella Ranieri in Italy, the Lucas Artists Programs in California, the Combine Artist Residency in Arizona, and the Woodman Artist Residency in Florence, Italy."
 portraits:
   - media: 2020/08/gordon-knox-headshot
 ---